-CPI s working with the National Composites Centre (NCC) to design and manufacture a low-cost, printed wireless sensor that can be used to monitor a composite part during manufacture and in-service.
+CPI is working with the National Composites Centre (NCC) to design and make a low-cost, printed wireless sensor that can be used to monitor a composite part during manufacture and in-service.

 A strain sensor, printed on a flat, flexible polymeric film, will be embedded or integrated into an advanced composites structure that can demonstrate real-time structural health monitoring via a PC display interface, and also through wireless communication for data-based maintenance and specific life assessment of the composites infrastructure.